Skip to main content

 Specify:

-• <path> — path to the file in the local directory;
+• <path> — path to a file in the local directory;

 Delete object